JetBrains/amper/docs/FAQ.md

 ### Will Amper be open source?

 Yes, Amper is already open source.
+The default branch is the latest stable release branch, but you can also take a look at the [main branch](https://github.com/JetBrains/amper/tree/main) to see what's cooking!

 ### When will Amper be released as stable?